 Decide who needs access to what in your organization.
 Remember to grant the least privilege possible.

 Consider Your Culture

 A company’s culture will dictate the efficacy of any security model.
-For Zero Trust where an inside the organization – an educated workforce is key.
+For it to work inside the organization – an educated workforce is key.